beckn/BPP-Boilerplate-SDK/README.md

 ## About the Project

 The Boilerplate UI + Backend Framework project allows developers to quickly become beckn enabled and beckn protocol-based software quickly.
 The Backend Framework SDK gives the developer a defined structure to build beckn systems.
-Moreover, the project also includes a set of Fulfillment Application and Admin UI connected with various BPPs.
+Moreover, the project also includes a set of Fulfillment Applications and Admin UI connected with various BPPs.

 ---